KieranStewart/team-project-2235-swen-261-2-therightangle/docs/DesignDoc.md

 ### Overview of User Interface

+The user interface is built with Angular 15.

 This section describes the web interface flow; this is how the user views and interacts with the web application.

 > _Provide a summary of the application's user interface.
 Describe, from the user's perspective, the flow of the pages in the web application._